Bobby Fischer: Semi-retirement in the mid-1960s

 Influenced by ill will over the aborted 1961 match against Reshevsky, Fischer declined an invitation to play in the 1963 Piatigorsky Cup tournament in Los Angeles, which had a world-class field.
 He instead played in the Western Open in Bay City, Michigan, which he won with 7½/8.
 In August–September 1963, Fischer won the New York State Championship at Poughkeepsie, with 7/7, his first perfect score, ahead of Arthur Bisguier and James Sherwin.

 In the 1963/64 US Championship, Fischer achieved his second perfect score, this time against the top-ranked chess players in the country.
 This result brought Fischer heightened fame, including a profile in Life magazine.
 Sports Illustrated diagrammed each of the 11 games in its article "The Amazing Victory Streak of Bobby Fischer".
 Such extensive chess coverage was groundbreaking for the top American sports magazine.
-His 11–0 win in the 1963/64 Championship is the only perfect score in the history of the tournament, and one of about ten perfect scores in high-level chess tournaments ever.
-Fischer recalled: "Motivated by my lopsided result (11–0!), Dr. [Hans] Kmoch congratulated [Larry] Evans (the runner up) on 'winning' the tournament... and then he congratulated me on 'winning the exhibition'."
+His 11–0 win in the 1963/64 Championship is the only perfect score in the history of the tournament.
+Fischer recalled: "Motivated by my lopsided result (11–0!), Dr. [Hans] Kmoch congratulated [Larry] Evans (the runner-up) on 'winning' the tournament... and then he congratulated me on 'winning the exhibition'."

 Fischer's 21-move victory against Robert Byrne won the brilliancy prize for the tournament.
 Byrne wrote:

 The culminating combination is of such depth that, even at the very moment at which I resigned, both grandmasters who were commenting on the play for the spectators in a separate room believed I had a won game!

 International Master Anthony Saidy recalled his last round encounter with the undefeated Fischer:

-Going into the final game I certainly did not expect to upset Fischer.
+Going into the final game, I certainly did not expect to upset Fischer.
 I hardly knew the opening but played simply, and he went along with the scenario, opting for a N-v-B [i.e., Knight vs. Bishop] endgame with a minimal edge.
-In the corridor, Evans said to me: "Good.
+In the corridor, Evans said to me, "Good.
 Show him we're not all children."

 At adjournment, Saidy saw a way to force a draw, yet he had already "sealed a different, wrong move", and lost.
 "Chess publications around the world wrote of the unparalleled achievement.
 Only Bent Larsen, always a Fischer detractor, was unimpressed: 'Fischer was playing against children.

 Fischer, eligible as US Champion, decided against his participation in the 1964 Amsterdam Interzonal, taking himself out of the 1966 World Championship cycle, even after FIDE changed the format of the eight-player Candidates Tournament from a round-robin to a series of knockout matches, which eliminated the possibility of collusion.
 Instead, Fischer embarked on a tour of the United States and Canada from February through May, playing a simultaneous exhibition, and giving a lecture in each of more than 40 cities.
 He had a 94% winning percentage over more than 2,000 games.
 Fischer declined an invitation to play for the US in the 1964 Olympiad in Tel Aviv.